Kaushikdhola/RefactoAI/README.md

-# Re-Factor: Code More, Worry Less
+# Re-Facto: Code More, Worry Less

-Re-Factor is a comprehensive Django and React application designed to streamline your coding process.
-With a Django backend and a React frontend, Re-Factor provides a seamless user experience, allowing you to focus on what matters most: your code.
+Re-Facto is a comprehensive Django and React application designed to streamline your coding process.
+With a Django backend and a React frontend, Re-Facto provides a seamless user experience, allowing you to focus on what matters most: your code.

 ## Features